sebgoa/cloudstack-books/en/clients.markdown

     Found 1 items
     -rw-r--r--   3 sebastiengoasguen supergroup         34 2013-06-21 20:17 /user/sebastiengoasguen/input/foobar

 Define the map-reduce environment.
-Note that this default Cloudera distribution installation uses MRv1.
+Note that the default Cloudera HADOOP distribution installation uses MRv1.
 To use Yarn one would have to edit the hadoop.properties file.